Zora Health

 Attend Fertility Tests & Reviews

-Your specialist will review your goals, medical history, and perform the necessary tests.
-We will then schedule a review and discuss your proposed IVF pregnancy plan.
+Once you’ve chosen your clinic, your specialist will review your goals and medical history, conduct the necessary tests, and schedule a follow-up to discuss your proposed IVF plan.

 4

-Rest assured that our team will provide a white-glove concierge service at every stage of your fertility journey, no matter which IVF clinic you’re at around the world.
+Our team will support you at every stage of your fertility journey, no matter which IVF clinic you choose worldwide.

 FAQs About IVF